Eyes on the road

 The SCRIM® trucks were back on New Zealand’s highways over the summer of 2015-16, completing their surveying over the North and South Island regions by January 2016.

-SCRIM is the acronym for Sideway-force Coefficient Routine Investigation Machine.
-The distinctive yellow tucks are commissioned by the New Zealand Transport Agency and have become a feature on the Country’s roads as they travel the networks at 50 miles per hour collecting pavement information – skid resistance, texture, roughness, rutting, geometry (gradient, cross-fall and curvature) and centerline GPS coordinates.
+The distinctive yellow SCRIM tucks are commissioned by the New Zealand Transport Agency and have become a feature on the Country’s roads as they travel the networks at 50 miles per hour collecting pavement information – skid resistance, texture, roughness, rutting, geometry (gradient, cross-fall and curvature) and centerline GPS coordinates.

 In addition to responding to found defects, NZTA uses the data to monitor highway performance; plan future work programs; analyze trends; and predict how road conditions might change in the future.
 Information is stored in the agency’s RAMM database and used for many aspects of network modelling.